 As the concept of HCD is more widely recognized, HCD education is gathering more and more interest from engineers in various fields.
-Instructors in this field are paying special attention to how to teach UX concepts.
+Instructors in this field are paying particular attention to how to teach UX concepts.
 Some case studies in universities and professional training colleges have been reported.
-However, it still remains unclear how to help new-comers understand HCD in the real business field.
+However, it remains unclear how to help newcomers understand HCD in the entire business field.

-Ito et al. [9] reported their implementation of the e-learning course on the basics of HCD.
+Ito et al. [10] reported their implementation of the elearning course on the basics of HCD.
 They were working for a computer-electronics manufacturer, and their e-learning course was intended to prevent miscommunication regarding user interfaces among the employees.
-It was a good example of HCD education conducted in the enterprise.
+It was an excellent example of HCD education conducted in the enterprise.

-Gonzalez et al. [10] surveyed 140 students who were members of the Human Factors and Ergonomics Society (HFES) and analyzed 40 UX job postings.
-The results show that there is a discrepancy between the skills the UX industry expects students to have, and the skills HFES promotes for a career in UX.
+Gonzalez et al. [11] surveyed 140 students of the Human Factors and Ergonomics Society (HFES) and analyzed 40 UX job postings.
+The results show a discrepancy between the skills the UX industry expects students to have and the skills HFES promotes for a career in UX.
 They recommended a focus on increasing HFES's relevance to students interested in future UX careers.
-Vorvoreanu et al. [11] also reported on the UX education for undergraduate students at university.
+Vorvoreanu et al. [12] also reported on the UX education for undergraduate students at university.

 The concept of "design thinking" is a similar idea to UX design.
-Wrigley et al. [12] focused on surveying the design thinking education provided as Massive Open Online Courses (MOOCs).
-MOOCs are open to the public and most can be participated in for free via the Internet.
-Therefore, anyone who wants to learn about design thinking can acquire the knowledge by accessing the courses presented on their web-sites.
+Wrigley et al. [13] focused on surveying the design thinking education provided as Massive Open Online Courses (MOOCs).
+MOOCs are open to the public, and most can be participated in for free via the Internet.
+Therefore, anyone who wants to learn about design thinking can acquire knowledge by accessing the courses presented on their websites.

-Dirin and Nieminen [13] studied the relevance of User-Centered Design (UCD) education to a mobile application development course implemented in a university.
+Dirin and Nieminen [14] studied the relevance of User-Centered Design (UCD) education to a mobile application development course implemented in a university.
 They analyzed the feedback from students and concluded that UCD education had a significant role in the development and improvement of students' capabilities on consulting and user study research.

-We can find many other cases where HCD or UCD processes were introduced to education programs in various fields; Adam et al. [14], Organ et al. [15], and Carter et al. [16] reported cases in health and medical education, Harvey et al. [17] reported a case in fashion education, Wilson et al. [18] discussed the possibility of applying the UCD approach to the training environment for aircraft maintenance personnel, and Bowie and Cassim [19] argued for the HCD methodology in contemporary communication design education.
+We can find many other cases where HCD or UCD processes were introduced to education programs in various fields; Adam et al. [15], Organ et al. [16], and Carter et al. [17] reported cases in health and medical education, Harvey et al. [18] reported an issue in fashion education, Wilson et al. [19] discussed the possibility of applying the UCD approach to the training environment for aircraft maintenance personnel.
+Bowie and Cassim [20] argued for the HCD methodology in contemporary communication design education.
 These papers reveal the presence of a potential need for HCD education in various domains.

-Additionally, there are some studies on designing or evaluating a curriculum by incorporating HCD processes similar to our approach, in creating their educational materials.
-Altay [20] pointed out that there is a similarity between the learnercentered approach in education and the user-centered approach in design disciplines.
-Altay illustrates this by adopting a usercentered approach within the human factors course as one of the learner-centered instructional methods.
-Reich-Stiebert et al. [21] explored robot design education by means of the HCD approach.
+Additionally, there are some studies on designing or evaluating a curriculum by incorporating HCD processes similar to our approach in creating their educational materials.
+Altay [21] pointed out a similarity between the learnercentered approach in education and the user-centered approach in design disciplines.
+Altay illustrates this by adopting a user-centered approach within the human factors course as learner-centered instructional methods.
+Reich-Stiebert et al. [22] explored robot design education employing the HCD approach.
 They investigated students' preferences regarding the design of educational robots and evaluated the course according to the results.
-Chen et al. [22] reported on the results of evaluating the curriculum using a method of creating student personas in the field of resource engineering education.
+Chen et al. [23] reported on evaluating the curriculum using a method of creating student personas in the field of resource engineering education.